alpsteam/autonomous-labs/lab-2/lab-2.md

 ---
 layout: default
-title: Lab 2 Some other title
+title: Lab 2 Microservices with Autonomous DB
 ---

 # 🚀 Lab 2: Microservices with Oracle Database in the cloud